Obsidian-StudiosInc/ebuild-bumper/README.md

 A bash script for version bumping an individual ebuild or groups of ebuilds with the same version.
 The script can also clean out older versions of the same group ebuilds, or single ebuild version.
-It can clean as it goes, but that is only save for individual packages.
-If
-cleaning as part of a group of packages being bumped, it will break the depgraph.
+It can clean as it goes, but that is only safe for individual packages.
+If cleaning as part of a group of packages being bumped, it will break the dep graph.
 Which will cause the script to exit when repoman fails.

 ## Usage
 There is two ways to use the script, directly on a single package, or